golemfactory/golem-docs/docs/creators/dapps/creating-golem-dapps.md

 The chief difference between the HTTP proxy and the generic TCP socket proxy is that the first one is protocol-aware and limited to HTTP only.
 The second one is more versatile and connections to any TCP services (e.g. databases, SSH daemons, etc) running on the provider nodes.

-The tradeoff is that only the HTTP proxy can be used with external platforms like our Requestor Portal exactly because in order to correctly map the addresses, the platform must be able to interpret the incoming requests.
+The tradeoff is that only the HTTP proxy can be used with external platforms exactly because in order to correctly map the addresses, the platform must be able to interpret the incoming requests.

 Again, please note that both types of connections are only able to be connected-to through ports on the same machine that `dapp-runner` is running on.
 In the future we’re planning to support remote relays that will enable connections to services to be made without requiring requestor’s active participation.